 About me

-I’m a interdisciplinary community organiser, with a range of passions and life long commitments.
-I spend some of my working time dedicated to getting funding to where it should be.
+I’m a fundraising and a community organiser, with a range of passions (obsessions?) and life long commitments.
+I spend lots of time dedicated to getting funding to where it should be, redistributing power and resources.
 I’m also a trained urban gardener, and care deeply about the benefits of public green spaces and improving people’s access to nature.
 Take a look at WILD QUEERS - sessions where I share what we can learn from nature to fuel our fight for collective liberation.

+Fundraising can be draining, and let’s be real, we are working within a broken system.
+Funds are not distributed equally, reparations are not paid, and philanthropy is paternalistic.
+But i’m determined to get as much income to social justice causes as possible!
 With twelve years experience in the charity sector, I have fundraised for a range of organisations, charities and community groups with a particular focus on systemic inequality, health and wellbeing, and arts and youth projects.
-I am particularly passionate about the redistribution of power and resources to where it's needed, and hope I can use my knowledge and experience to facilitate this.
-I am adept at supporting clients through transitional periods, or when deadlines are tight, ensuring sustainable service continuity.
+I’m good at supporting clients through transitional periods, or when funding deadlines are tight, sustaining vital services.
 Take a look at my client list to see the kinds of people and organisations i’ve worked with.

-As an unpaid carer, I am a lived experience advocate, working to improve health and care systems for people with disabilities and chronic illness.
-I learn so much from disability justice principles, weaving care into all the organising that I do and I’m ever thankful to the disabled, queer, black and brown organisers who lead the way and have come before us.
+As an essential companion for my disabled partner, I am also a lived experience advocate, working to improve health and care systems for people with disabilities and chronic illness.
+I learn so much from disability justice principles, weaving care into all the organising that I do and I’m ever thankful to my partner, and the disabled, trans, queer, black and brown organisers who lead the way and have come before us.